-- Casual employee whose hours are paid at overtime rates due to a ‘bandwidth’ clause
+- A casual employee whose hours are paid at overtime rates due to a ‘bandwidth’ clause

-- Overtime component of earnings based on hourly-driving-rate method stipulated in award.
+- Overtime component of earnings based on hourly-driving-rate method stipulated in an award.

 Some of the examples of where super is payable, as hours can’t be distinctly identified as overtime (and as such the payments are classified as OTE) are below:

 - Agreement supplanting award removes the distinction between ordinary hours and other hours

 See this brochure provided by the ATO to help you determine your superannuation obligations.